 Death and hospitalisation rates

 The causes of death for children and young people differ depending on age.
-In the 2000s cot death was the most common cause of death in post-neonatal babies (29–364 days).
-Injury and poisoning was the most common cause of death for children (1–14 years) and young people (15–24 years).
-The second most common cause of death for children was cancer and for young people, suicide.
+In the 2010s sudden unexpected death in infancy was the most common cause of death in post-neonatal babies (29–364 days).
+Medical conditions like cancer were the leading cause of death in children (1–14 years) and car accidents were also a significant cause.
+For young people (15–24 years) the leading cause of death is intentional injury (suicide and assault).

 Injury and poisoning combined were the most common cause of acute hospitalisation of both children and young people.
 Other significant causes for children were gastroenteritis and respiratory diseases, and for young people abdominal and pelvic pain and mental-health issues.